Clean Miles Standard

 The transportation sector accounts for almost 50 percent of greenhouse gas (GHG) emissions in California when accounting for fuel production, with light-duty vehicles making up 70 percent of the transportation sector’s direct emissions.
 Additionally, seven of the 10 most polluted cities in the nation are in California, according to the American Lung Association’s 19th Annual Air Quality Report.

 Senate Bill (SB) 32–the California Global Warming Solutions Act as amended in 2016–set forth a statewide GHG reduction goal of 40 percent below the 1990 level by 2030.
 As outlined in the 2017 Scoping Plan, additional emission reduction programs are needed to ensure California meets that goal.

-With the enactment of SB 1014 (2018)–the Clean Miles Standard and Incentive Program–the California Air Resources Board (CARB) and the California Public Utilities Commission (CPUC) will develop and implement new requirements for transportation network companies (TNCs) for innovative ways to curb GHG emissions as new mobility options grow at a rapid pace.
+With the enactment of SB 1014 (2018)–the Clean Miles Standard and Incentive Program – CARB and the California Public Utilities Commission (CPUC) will implement new requirements for transportation network companies (TNCs) for innovative ways to curb GHG emissions as new mobility options grow at a rapid pace.

-This new program will be aligned with forthcoming changes to the Advanced Clean Cars automaker regulations, as well as the SB 375 program–the Sustainable Communities and Climate Protection Act–which requires regional GHG reductions through land use and transportation planning.
+This new program aligns with the new Advanced Clean Cars II automaker regulations, as well as the SB 375 program – the Sustainable Communities and Climate Protection Act – which requires regional GHG reductions through land use and transportation planning.

 Requirements of SB 1014

 The following is a summary of the core requirements of the statutes of SB 1014 as it relates to CARB’s new program.
 A reference for the full statute is included below.

 - By January 1, 2020, the California Air Resources Board shall establish a baseline for emissions of GHGs for vehicles used in transportation network companies on a per-passenger-mile basis using 2018 as the base year.